Sabicool/Medicine/01 Disciplines/Cardiology/Conditions/Acute Coronary Syndromes.md

 - Breathing
 	- Assist ventilation
 	- Consider oxygen if dyspnoeic titrating oxygen to maintain Sp$\ce{O2}$ >93% unless $\ce{CO2}$ retainer, in which case aim for Sp$\ce{O2}$ 88-92%
-- For possible STEMI or other high-risk ACS with haemodynamic compromise, consider nursing patient in the resuscitation area and/or attaching patient to a defibrillator
+- For possible STEMI or other high-risk ACS with haemodynamic compromise, move patient to the resuscitation area and/or attach patient to a defibrillator
 - Circulation
 	- Cardiac ryhthym
 		- Attach cardiac monitor and 12 lead ECG within 10 minutes of clinical contact